chazzka/clanekforest/clanek.md

 Let $x$ be regular observations known to the Isolation Forest algorithm a priory and $y$ the novel datapoints provided later.
 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

-Figure X shows the first two decisions (`max_depth=2`) of the Isolation Forest algorithm provided a priory data points (marked $x$) in left corner.
+Figure X shows the first two decisions (`max_depth=2`) of the Isolation Forest algorithm provided a priory data points (marked $x$) in the left corner.
-First, random dimension X and a split point approx. around value 20 is chosen, orphaning most of the observations on the left side.
+First, random dimension X and a split point approx. around value 20 are chosen, orphaning most of the observations on the left side.
 In the second decision, dimension Y was chosen, cracking the area on the right in two parts.
 As we can see, the theoretical novel observations $y$ get assigned the same *path_length* as a priory known, non-novel regular observations.